01kazu/energy_drink_survey_analysis/README.md

       ![rating](assets/images/5_a.png)

+      Nearly **50%** of the  respondents (**4881**) have tried our product.
 The distribution of the ratings above shows us that more respondents rated our product 3-5 rating compared to the 1-2 rating.
-This is evident as the average             rating is 3.3.
-Generally, if 3 is considered average, respondents think our product is slightly above average.
+The average rating is 3.3.
+Generally, as 3 is average, respondents generally think our product is slightly above average.

     * 5.b\.
 Which cities do we need to focus on?